 Less popular now but still available on many projectors, 3D essentially refers to content that is designed to provide a three-dimensional image, meaning a picture will "come out" of the screen and provide extra depth for a more realistic viewing experience.
 TVs and projectors generally decode this information in two ways; Active 3D and Passive 3D (see below), which require the user to wear glasses.
 There have been some glasses-free 3D sets, but they're few and far between, require you to sit in a very specific position and were very expensive.

 3D - active

-One of the two ways that televisions create a 3D picture.
+One of the two ways that projectors create a 3D picture.
 Active 3D uses a process known as Alternate Frame Sequencing.
 The TV or projector creates two images (one for the left eye, and one for the right) and flickers rapidly between the two.
-The glasses for this type of television are usually battery-powered, have shutters that open, and close in time with the two images on the TV.
+The glasses for this type of projector are usually battery-powered, have shutters that open, and close in time with the two images on the projector.
 Because this happens faster than the human eye can detect, the brain perceives a complete, three-dimensional image.
 The advantage of this format is a slightly sharper image.
 The main downside is the possibility of a slightly flickering image.
 For an alternative, see 3D - passive

 3D - passive